rhel-labs/instruqt/container-management/03-gui-container-management/assignment.md

 Next, click on the `Integration tab`, select `Add port mapping`, enter 3000 as the value for `Host port`, enter 3000 as the value for `Container port`, and then select `Create and run`.
 ![](../assets/grafana_integration_tab.png)

 Wait about 30 seconds for the container to run.
 You may need to refresh the page to update the container status.
-Once the container state is `running`, click on the Grafana (Podman) tab in the lab environment.
+Once the container state is `running`, proceed to the next step.